-In making the determination as to fairness, Union Pacific and Motor Cargo also had access to the projections prepared by Motor Cargo's management with respect to the period from 2001 through 2005 (the "Projections").
+In making the determination as to fairness, Union Pacific, Merger Subsidiary and Motor Cargo also had access to the projections prepared by Motor Cargo's management with respect to the period from 2001 through 2005 (the "Projections").
 The Projections are set forth in "Certain Projections--Unaudited" in the Prospectus.
-Union Pacific has considered all of the foregoing factors and related analyses as a whole to support its belief that the Merger is substantively and procedurally fair to the Public Shareholders.
+Union Pacific and Merger Subsidiary have considered all of the foregoing factors and related analyses as a whole to support their belief that the Merger is substantively and procedurally fair to the Public Shareholders.

-In addition to the foregoing factors and analyses that support Union Pacific's belief that the Merger is procedurally and substantively fair to the Public Shareholders, Union Pacific has considered the following three negative factors:
+In addition to the foregoing factors and analyses that support Union Pacific's and Merger Subsidiary's belief that the Merger is procedurally and substantively fair to the Public Shareholders, Union Pacific and Merger Subsidiary have considered the following three negative factors:

-- following the consummation of the Merger, the Public Shareholders will cease to participate in the future increase, if any, in the value of Motor Cargo; - . because the Merger is being effected pursuant to a short-form merger under Section 16-10a-1104 of the URBCA and consequently does not require further approval by Motor Cargo's board of directors or Motor Cargo's shareholders (other than Union Pacific), the Public Shareholders will not have the opportunity to vote on the Merger; and - .
+- . following the consummation of the Merger, the Public Shareholders will cease to participate in the future increase, if any, in the value of Motor Cargo; - . because the Merger is being effected pursuant to a short-form merger under Section 16-10a-1104 of the URBCA and consequently does not require further approval by Motor Cargo's board of directors or Motor Cargo's shareholders (other than Union Pacific), the Public Shareholders will not have the opportunity to vote on the Merger; and

 Although the Offer and the Merger were unanimously approved by the Motor Cargo Board of Directors, including three directors who were not employees of Motor Cargo, Motor Cargo's Board of Directors did not establish a special committee consisting of non-management, independent directors for the purpose of representing solely the interests of the Public Shareholders.

-After giving these additional three factors due consideration, Union Pacific has concluded that none of these factors, alone or in the aggregate, is significant enough to outweigh the factors and analyses that Union Pacific has considered to support its belief that the Merger is substantively and procedurally fair to the Public Shareholders.
+After giving these additional three factors due consideration, Union Pacific and Merger Subsidiary have concluded that none of these factors, alone or in the aggregate, is significant enough to outweigh the factors and analyses that Union Pacific and Merger Subsidiary have considered to support their belief that the Merger is substantively and procedurally fair to the Public Shareholders.

-In view of the number and wide variety of factors considered in connection with making a determination as to the fairness of the Merger to the Public Shareholders, and the complexity of these matters, Union Pacific did not find it practicable to, nor did it attempt to, quantify, rank or otherwise assign relative weights to the specific factors it considered.
-Moreover, Union Pacific has not undertaken to make any specific determination or assign any particular weight to any single factor, but have conducted an overall analysis of the factors described above.
+In view of the number and wide variety of factors considered in connection with making a determination as to the fairness of the Merger to the Public Shareholders, and the complexity of these matters, Union Pacific and Merger Subsidiary did not find it practicable to, nor did it attempt to, quantify, rank or otherwise assign relative weights to the specific factors they considered.
+Moreover, Union Pacific and Merger Subsidiary have not undertaken to make any specific determination or assign any particular weight to any single factor, but have conducted an overall analysis of the factors described above.

-Union Pacific has not considered any factors, other than as stated above, regarding the fairness of the Merger to the Public Shareholders, as it is Union Pacific's view that the factors it considered provided a reasonable basis to form its belief.
+Union Pacific and Merger Subsidiary have not considered any factors, other than as stated above, regarding the fairness of the Merger to the Public Shareholders, as it is Union Pacific's and Merger Subsidiary's view that the factors they considered provided a reasonable basis to form their belief.